 Tarsem Singh is one of the most extraordinary and stylish directors at work today.
 He had spent a decade working in commercials and music video before he first appeared with The Cell (2000), a fairly routine plot about a psychiatrist entering the mind of a serial killer that was propelled into the arena of the astonishing by Tarsem’s visuals.
 He took several years to return with his most amazing work, The Fall (2006), a fable that was shot in numerous exotic locales around the world that provided it with a unique and fantastical series of visuals, all without the need for special effects.
 In more recent years, Tarsem has been treading an increasingly mainstream path, making the Greek myth film Immortals (2011) and the Snow White adaptation Mirror Mirror (2012), both flawed works that are nevertheless propelled into something unique by Tarsem’s visual acuity.
 He subsequently went on to make the reworked Wizard of Oz tv series Emerald City (2017).

 One should always anticipate a Tarsem Singh film because he produces a sumptuous feast like no other director when it comes to sets, cinematography and costuming.
-Self/less comes from a script by Spanish brothers Alex and David Pastor who are impressive enough directors in their own right with Carriers (2009) about a plague outbreak and The Last Days (2013) wherein the world suffers from a catastrophic malady of agoraphobia, as well as created the tv series Incorporated (2016-7) about a future dominated by monolithic all-powerful corporations.
+Self/less comes from a script by Spanish brothers Alex and David Pastor who are impressive enough directors in their own right with Carriers (2009) about a plague outbreak, The Last Days (2013) wherein the world suffers from a catastrophic malady of agoraphobia and The Occupant (2020) about a former tenant who takes revenge against the people who moved into his apartment, as well as created the tv series Incorporated (2016-7) about a future dominated by monolithic all-powerful corporations.